latentspace.

 3D grid & conditions map

-The given simple conditions are as follows. â‘ voxel size: 2.0 â‘¡ given shape: sphere that radius: 20.0.
-As mentioned earlier, in the last picture below you can see the voxel data structure represented as a List in Python.
-Data of 0 means empty voxels and data of 1 means filled voxels.
+The simple conditions are as follows: ① voxel size: 2.0 ② given shape: sphere that radius: 20.0.
+As mentioned earlier, the last picture below shows the voxel data structure represented as a List in Python.
+A value of 0 denotes empty voxels, and a value of 1 denotes filled voxels.

 3D grid & conditions map